 The University of Regensburg is home to numerous institutions and centers that promote research and teaching relevant to area studies across the faculties.

 This page offers an overview of the various institutions based in Regensburg that promote the University's focus on innovative transnational studies and international degree programmes.
-In providing a platform for collaborative research projects in area studies, CITAS seeks to cooperate with the following existing centers in Regensburg.
+In providing a platform for collaborative research projects in area studies, DIMAS seeks to cooperate with the existing centers in Regensburg outlined below, alongside a list of of the study programmes.

 The cooperation between the University of Regensburg and IOS in the realm of area studies has been strengthened by the launch of the Leibniz ScienceCampus Europe and America in the Modern World in September 2019.
 It explores the history and present of transatlantic relations from a multidisciplinary and transregional perspective.
 The ScienceCampus offers opportunities for doctoral students and provides them with a platform for bringing leading scholars to Regensburg and developing public engagement within the city.